How to Become a Writers and Authors in Kansas

 Obtain Kansas licensure or certification

 Kansas may require specific licensing or professional certification for writers and authorss.
-Requirements vary by state — contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Kansas

-Kansas employs 190 writers and authors.
+Kansas employs 240 writers and authors.
+The highest concentrations are in Topeka.

 Writers and Authors salary range in Kansas